I just got a pc engine and all games are garbled like this is the ram bad?

 Anon, C64s were notorious for cracked solder joints, over heating ICs, and bad PSUs.

-I mean, I love the c64, but come the fuck on Commodore cut every corner they could with manufacturing and these things would die regularly even when they were relevant.
+I mean, I love the c64, but come the frick on Commodore cut every corner they could with manufacturing and these things would die regularly even when they were relevant.

 Anonymous